 Let’s Make Spaghetti Squash in an Air Fryer

 Spaghetti squash seems to be a less common vegetable for people to enjoy but it’s one I go back to again and again.
-I love making spaghetti squash to mix in with actual spaghetti and serve with a yummy homemade bolognese sauce.
+I love cooking spaghetti squash to mix in with actual spaghetti and serve with a yummy homemade bolognese sauce.